The Internet Couldn’t Handle Carrie Underwood’s Legs At The ACMs

-Carrie Underwood may have gone home empty handed at the 2017 ACM Awards, but there’s no doubting that she – and her legs – stole the show.
+Carrie Underwood may have gone home empty-handed at the 2017 ACM Awards, but there’s no doubting that she – and her legs – stole the show.

-Carrie wasn’t afraid to show off some serious leg at the ACMs in her four show stopping gowns of the night on April 2, and it’s safe to say that the internet couldn’t handle Underwood’s insanely toned legs amid serious backlash after the country superstar was denied a win in the Female Vocalist of the Year and Entertainer of the Year categories.
+Carrie wasn’t afraid to show off some serious leg at the ACMs in her four show-stopping gowns of the night on April 2, and it’s safe to say that the internet couldn’t handle Underwood’s insanely toned legs amid serious backlash after the country superstar was denied a win in the Female Vocalist of the Year and Entertainer of the Year categories.

 ACM viewers flocked to social media to fawn over Underwood’s seriously toned pins, which Underwood proudly flaunted during her performances of “Church Bells” and “The Fighter” alongside Keith Urban.